Sundramrai3691/ForkSpace/README.md

 ### Notes

 - `server/server.js` is the main backend for auth, sockets, execution, analysis, reports, Codeforces import/catalog, and hidden tests
+- `api/` contains serverless-friendly analysis endpoints used for deployed share links and fallback analysis fetches
 - Room state is persisted locally under `server/data/`
 - Redis pub/sub is supported for horizontal Socket.IO scaling when `REDIS_URL` is set
 - MongoDB is optional for local boot, but needed for full auth/history/report persistence